-Income from bareboat charter during 2017 included freight income in the amount of USD 1 325 thousand generated by monthly rental fees of USD 60 thousand for FV "Kapitan Rusak" and USD 50,4 thousand for FV "Profesor Mykhaylo Aleksandrov".
-The income from the bareboat charter for the year 2016 comprised USD 1 326 thousand.
+Income from bareboat charter during 2018 included freight income in the amount of USD 1 325 thousand generated by monthly rental fees of USD 60 thousand for FV "Kapitan Rusak" and USD 50,4 thousand for FV "Profesor Mykhaylo Aleksandrov" and income in amount of USD 107 thousand generated from bareboat contract of "Tamanskiy".
+The income from the bareboat charter for the year 2017 comprised USD 1 325 thousand.